NovemberW/cubtest/README.md

 - Be easy to adapt to your project

-Within example you can find a simple demonstrator that can be run on a desktop pc.
+Within the example/ directory you can find a simple demonstrator that can be run on a desktop pc.